- Do I have to reserve my spot(s) in advance?

 - What’s your policy on children?

-Whale watching is an amazing adventure for families to experience together and create memories that will last forever.
-Children four-13 are charged a discounted rate and those three and younger are free unless we sell out and then they are charged the child’s fee.
+Whale watching is an amazing adventure for families to experience together and create memories that will last a lifetime.
+Children 4-13 years of age are charged a discounted rate and those three and younger are free unless we sell out and then they are charged the child’s fee.

 - What if I get hungry or thirsty?